 I love buying new toys for Mason.
 It seems like every time we go to the store, I'm buying him new toys.
 The money that, long ago, would have went to shoes and skirts and Starbucks now goes directly into the "fun-baby-stuff" fund.
 I remember being so anxious for Mason to start to play.. one night George and I laid a six-week-old Mason down on his playmat and waited for him to do something.
 He layed there.
 We showed him the hanging butterflies and the tiger that plays music.
 He cried.

 Now, he loves to play and it's so much fun to watch him explore and learn new things.
 It's as fun for me as it is for him.
 Maybe even more fun.
 I'm living my second childhood.
-So, what's m
+So, what's my latest find?

 A baby piano, of course.